setiadeepanshu01/ai-grid/README.md

 - [Screenshots](#screenshots)
 - [Roadmap](#roadmap)

-## Why Knowledge Table?
+## Why AI Grid?

 Better RAG systems depend on bringing structure to unstructured data, transforming it into formats like tables or graphs.
-WhyHow.AI develops tools that organize document content and metadata, and tools like Knowledge Table play a key role in this process.
+WhyHow.AI develops tools that organize document content and metadata, and tools like AI Grid play a key role in this process.
 Its intuitive interface makes data easy to explore and manage for both technical and non-technical users.

-As an open-source project, Knowledge Table is fully customizable to suit your needs.
+As an open-source project, AI Grid is fully customizable to suit your needs.
 Whether you're integrating your own models, workflows, or extraction rules, its flexibility supports innovation and adapts to your specific requirements.
-By structuring the right data in the right format, Knowledge Table helps streamline your data extraction process, making it easier to unlock valuable insights from unstructured information.
+By structuring the right data in the right format, AI Grid helps streamline your data extraction process, making it easier to unlock valuable insights from unstructured information.

 ---